biosails/pheniqs/docs/vignettes/illumina.md

 pheniqs mux --config CBJLFACXX_l01_sample.json --output CBJLFACXX_lane1_sample_demultiplex.bam
 ```

 If you want to split the libraries and their segments into separate fastq files you can specify the output on the individual barcode directives.
-Here are the [complete configuration](example/CBJLFACXX_l01_sample_split.json) and [compiled configuration](example/CBJLFACXX_l01_sample_split_compiled.json) for that scenario, but briefly those the changes:
+Here are the [complete configuration](example/CBJLFACXX_l01_sample_split.json) and [compiled configuration](example/CBJLFACXX_l01_sample_split_compiled.json) for that scenario, but briefly those are the necessery changes:

 >```json
 "sample": {